-The Economic Opportunity Institute recently received the largest gift in our organization’s history – an approximately $5 million endowment gift from Seattle philanthropist Floyd Jones.
+The Economic Opportunity Institute recently received the largest gift in our organization’s history – an endowment gift from Seattle philanthropist Floyd Jones.
 Floyd, who will turn 90 years old this fall, grew up the eleventh of twelve children in a poor sharecropping family in Arkansas.
 His financial success far exceeded his early dreams, but he has always regarded wealth as something to be shared.

 Floyd decided to give to the Economic Opportunity Institute to “promote economic justice, open more opportunities to everyone, and make people aware of opportunities.”
 I recently had the great pleasure to visit Floyd and his longtime friend and fellow community-leader, Alene Moris, to learn more about why Floyd decided to give this gift, and to hear about his greatest hopes for our country.

 Floyd, I’d love to understand more about what brought you to give this gift to the Economic Opportunity Institute.
 Were you raised with the values of giving back and sharing what you have?

 I am committed to act against poverty and to support health care and education.
 That’s why I support EOI.

 I was born in a sharecropping family in Arkansas.
 We were very poor, and I mean, poor.
 We didn’t have a car or electricity or a bathroom.
 We lived in a house with kerosene lights.
 We were cotton pickers.
 I was a very good cotton picker.
 The only one that could beat me was my brother Bill.
 The best training I ever had to be a stockbroker was picking cotton by the pound.
 It taught me work ethic and ambition.